leoliu34/CurrencyConversion/README.md

 1. Uses Angular's $on and $broadcast to emit and receive events
 2. When a model was changed in the input and select tag, an event will be broadcasted.
 3. Upon receiving of event details with $on, currency calcuation will be performed to update the model.
-(HTTP request data is cached on page using angular's $http option to increase performance)
+(Observer pattern) (HTTP request data is cached on page using angular's $http option to increase performance)

 ## Future To-Dos